96% reported improvement in premenstrual symptoms: inside Evelyn’s 90-day Consumer Study

 Focus and motivation

-79% reported improved concentration and productivity.
+reported improved concentration and productivity

 Sleep and rest

-69% reported improved sleep patterns.
+reported improved sleep patterns

 Appetite and cravings

-What this study was - and what it wasn't.
+What this study was - and what it wasn't

-It provides insight into how women report changes in their symptoms when using the product consistently over time.
+This research represents structured real-world evidence from people using Evelyn over multiple cycles.
+It provides insight into how people report changes in their symptoms when using the product consistently over time.

 What happens next?

 This study is the first step in building a stronger evidence base for premenstrual health.
+A full report - including methodology, symptom analysis, and detailed findings - will be published on the Evelyn website shortly.

 Our goal is simple: raise the standard of evidence in a category that has historically been overlooked.
+Because when it comes to PMS, PMDD, and cycle health, people deserve clear information, transparent research, and better solutions.

 * DRSP (Daily Record of Severity of Problems) is a clinically validated symptom-tracking tool commonly used in research on PMS and PMDD to assess changes in emotional and physical symptoms across the menstrual cycle.